Altaf Hossain Golandaz

-Altaf Hossain Gulandaz (15 August 1947 – 17 February 2007) is a Bangladesh Awami League politician and the incumbent Member of Parliament from Mymensingh-10.
+Altaf Hossain Gulandaz (15 August 1947 – 17 February 2007) was a Bangladesh Awami League politician and member of parliament from Mymensingh-10 for three terms.

 Career

-Gulandaz was elected Upazila Chairman in 1989.
-He was elected to Parliament in 1991, 1996, and 2001 from Mymensingh-10 as a Bangladesh Awami League candidate.
+Gulandaz was elected upazila chairman in 1989.
+He was elected to parliament in 1991, 1996, and 2001 from Mymensingh-10 as a Bangladesh Awami League candidate.
 He boycotted the parliament during the 15th session of the Bangladesh Nationalist Party rule.

-Death
+Personal life and death

+Altaf Gulandaz was married to Mahmuda Anam.
+In July 2004, she alleged that her husband threw her out of home with two sons for failing to meet his insatiable demand of dowry.
+They had two sons and a daughter, Fuad Gulandaz Joglu, Fahmi Gulandaz Babel and Anjum Gulandaz; a member parliament elected from the same constituency during 2014–2024.

-Gulandaz died on 17 February 2007 in MP Hostel, Dhaka, Bangladesh.
+Altaf Gulandaz died due to a cardiac arrest on 17 February 2007 at MP Hostel in Dhaka, Bangladesh.